To TRANSFER with 'Send to edTPA'

 edTPA.com's upcoming "not later than" Submission Deadline: 11:59 PM Pacific Time (edTPA's concrete-hard stop) of the edTPA.com Submission Deadline Date per edTPA.com.
 Those who miss an intended deadline, submitting just afterward, Pearson includes with those of the next deadline.

-By the Submission Deadline, candidates must to do ALL remaining steps to get an onscreen confirmation at edTPA.com (and email message from Pearson.com) declaring that portfolio has been submitted for scoring.
+By the Submission Deadline, candidates must do ALL remaining steps to get an onscreen confirmation at edTPA.com (and email message from Pearson.com) declaring that portfolio has been submitted for scoring.

 Sending/ Synchronizing files to your edTPA.com account is NOT your last step.
 The step that matters vs. edTPA's Submission Deadline is accepting the final/last of edTPA.com's submission agreements, after which edTPA.com confirms onscreen (and Pearson confirms by e-mail message).

 edTPA.com advises/recommends sending not less than 5 days in advance.
 A week or more is sound advice for any edTPA candidate.
 This is cushion to allow tending (when not hurried, frazzled, or tired) to the remaining steps required of all edTPA candidates (such as, visually verify each piece is okay, mark ready, accept attestations) and gives you time handle and resolve the unforeseen.
 If you experience an unforeseen problem, those cushion days allow adequate time for you to self-resolve (with this online document) or to avail yourself of additional help and expertise on campus, at LiveText, or at edTPA support resources.
 Submitting 7-10 days in advance also helps you avoid risk of edTPA systems slowing as volume peaks in the last 6 days before a deadline.

 What the 'Send to edTPA' button does...